Brattleboro Memorial Hospital Emergency Department Frequently Asked Questions.

 How long will I wait before being treated?

-We recently developed and implemented a new “right patient for the right room” emergency medicine model that is designed to get patients into an ED bed more quickly and provide other advantages to the traditional emergency care model.
+We implemented the “right patient for the right room” emergency medicine model, it is designed to get patients into an ED bed more quickly and provide other advantages to the traditional emergency care model.